tinymce/tinymce-docs/release-notes/known-issues.md

 | DOC-151 |	Update nginx redirect rules for new documentation structure |

 ### QA

+The following Quality Assurance related issues that were carried out during the developer's preview.
+We have tested and fixed these issues in the TinyMCE 5.0 BETA version.

 | Issue key | Summary |
 | AP-309 | Write tests for complex format controls from AP-226 |